grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 At this step you need to decide if it is necessary to start a service window or not.
 From the point of view of the technical side, it depends on the replication system you use.
-If it can promote your slave to master fast (in several seconds) then in many cases you do not need the service window, otherwise, you do.
+If it can promote your replica to origin fast (in several seconds) then in many cases you do not need the service window, otherwise, you do.
 If you have thousands client sessions per second, then most probably you need it.
 If your pgbouncer is in `session` pooling mode, then you need it either.